 Collect and disseminate information to the campus with regard to Guided Pathways activities, research on best practices, and opportunities for professional development.

-Identify, recommend and support professional development opportunities as they relate to the Guided Pathways initiative.
+Identify, recommend, and support professional development opportunities as they relate to the Guided Pathways initiative.

-Support the integration and coordination of the Guided Pathways initiative with the various college-wide plans, initiative, and activities that support student success, such as, but not limited to Strong Workforce and Student Equity.
+Support the integration and coordination of the Guided Pathways initiative with the various college-wide plans, initiative, and activities that support student success, such as, but not limited to, Strong Workforce and Student Equity.

-Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-IV.
+Perform work and provide evidence to ensure the College meets applicable areas of Accreditation Standard I-IV.

 Committee Procedures